areklaszewicz/My-Projects/README.md

   - Oklahoma, Kingfisher

 ## Limitations
-- This table presents data on various veteran characteristics, aggregated over the period from 2017 to 2021, representing average values for that timeframe.
+- Data on various veteran characteristics is aggregated over the period from 2017 to 2021, representing average values for that timeframe.
 - Veterans' data was collected from individuals aged 18 to 64.